mixelpixel/Computer-Architecture-One/Solution.md

 import fs

-# using fs, load the file I have called inputfile
+# using fs, load the file I have called inputfile - DONE √

-# ignore comments as you read the file
+# ignore comments as you read the file - DONE √

-# let program_counter = 0;
+# let program_counter = 0; - DONE √

-# create an interval with `setInterval`
+# create an interval with `setInterval` - DONE √

-# you choose interval
+# you choose interval - DONE √

 # call function executeCore